deryckoe/user-toolkit/README.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.1.4 =
+* Fixed and issue that prevents user switching if there is no access to wp-login.php

 = 1.1.3 =
 * Fixed and issue that prevents user to be ordered by Last Login